 Professor Rapport’s research interests include: social theory; phenomenology, identity, individuality and consciousness; literary anthropology and narrative; symbolic interactionism, community studies and conversation analysis; representation and aesthetics; globalization, cosmopolitanism, liberalism, and anthropology as a moral pursuit.
 In recent years, he has been interested in promoting ‘Cosmopolitan Studies’.
 This is an ontological project, seeking to define the human, its capacities and liabilities as universalities beyond the particular differences of sociocultural and historical condition; it is also a methodological project, finding ways best to approach and know the human; and it is a political project, hoping to nurture individual human expression over and above sociocultural contingencies and circumstance.

 His project at Durham follows from this.
 How best to image the moral society?
 It will be one where each human being is recognised as living, by rights, their own precious life in fulfilment of their capacities.
 The moral society is one where the irreducible distance between individuals translates neither into indifference nor into stereotypification—individuals being known by virtue of externally imposed collective categories of purported belonging.
 May love function here as that public virtue which both extends recognition towards the human other and at the same time recognises the others’ absolute distinctiveness (and the space needed for another to come into its own)?
 Love may play the social-structural role of effecting a global social integration where any and every human being—‘Anyone’—is accorded a place.

-IAS Fellow's Public Lecture - Distortion in Human Creativity and Distortion in Human Communication: the art of Stanley Spencer as case-study
+IAS Fellow's Public Lecture - On the ‘freedom’ and the ‘liberty’ to distort the human figure: The art of Stanley Spencer as case-study